rbergmair/recruitment_challenge/README.md

 * `so1rb_doc/EXPLORATION.html` describes the process of how I explored the data which informed the solution I came up with.

+To generate documentation from source, you will need [pandoc](http://www.pandoc.org/) (I used 1.12.2.1).
+Use the Makefile provided under `so1rb_doc/Makefile`.

 ### Software Prerequisites

 I'm listing the versions I used for development and testing.
 It probably